-High Point State Park has many highlights amongst its stunning scenery and hiking trails.
+High Point State Park has many highlights among its stunning scenery and hiking trails.
 Chief amongst them is the High Point Monument.
-At 1803 feet above sea level it is the highest point in the state.
-With 360 degree views of New Jersey, New York, and Pennsylvania, it is truly spectacular.
+At 1803 feet above sea level, it is the highest point in the state.
+With 360-degree views of New Jersey, New York, and Pennsylvania, it is truly spectacular.

 For extra thrills, climb the 220 steps up the monument.
 If you get a quiet moment, it really will be a proposal to remember.
 If not, take in the views of the Appalachian Trail, Delaware River, and the Catskills.
 Wander back down, stroll for a while, and choose the perfect moment amongst the 15,000 acres of the park.

 Situated in, no surprise here, Wyckoff, which is just north of Paterson, the gardens are probably the state’s best-kept botanical secret.
 With a gated Rose Garden containing 500 rose plants, at its best, it is an explosion of color and scent.
 If the roses are out of season, there are a further 13 acres of woodland to walk through.

 If you are lucky, a deer may wander across your path but, if not, the walk will be no less special.
 In summer, the trees offer welcome cooling shade.
 But why is such a location such a big secret?
 Well, there’s no website or social media presence, so take advantage of the low crowds and start planning your wedding.
 Here’s the Google Map Location.

 Whenever some sports car fanatic compiles a list of the best roads, they only ever focus on what it would be like to throw a muscle car around its hairpin bends.
 For the rest of us, our needs are more sedate, and Route 519 is the road to drive.